 G-codes specify a reimbursement rate associated with a package of services that your health center has described to Medicare.
+They are not reported as charges or with fee schedule charges.
 (Similar amounts may be paid to you by other third-party payers as well.)
 For UDS, report these in: